Canillas De Aceituno

 Ruta El Saltillo – Canillas Cliff Walk

 This 8.1km hike leaves from Canillas de Aceituno itself in the direction of Sedella.
 It’s a very rewarding walk with valley and mountain views, fresh springs and cliff-clinging walkways.
-It’s a circular route and takes approximately 2-3hrs.
+It’s a linear route there and back and takes approximately 2-3hrs.
+During 2020 there was extensive work completed on El Saltillo to make it safer including a huge suspension bridge 100m above ground.
+To start the walk, make you way to the main square (where the town hall sits) and it’s signposted.

 Caving in La Fajara Caves